 Drug Outcome Research Study (DORIS)

-The aim was to see whether they had managed to be abstinent for at least 90 days after discharge.
+The aim was to see whether they had managed to be abstinent for at least 90 days after leaving residential rehab.

 The results showed that: